 In December 2021 the Company has been granted an EU-wide patent covering the use of the Company's G+® pristine graphene nanoplatelets to boost the performance of rubber-based shoe outsoles.
 The patent, titled 'Shoe sole comprising graphene', covers G+® graphene embedded in outsoles.
 The specific formulation of G+® graphene for soles provides the ability to balance opposite performance characteristics such as durability and grip, in both dry and wet conditions.
-This ability to balance opposing performance traits is unique to Directa Plus' G+® graphene and becomes markedly apparent on rubber-based technical shoe soles such as those used for running, trail norda[TM] trainers
+This ability to balance opposing performance traits is unique to Directa Plus' G+® graphene and becomes markedly apparent on rubber-based technical shoe soles such as those used for running, trail norda[TM] trainers well known designer from Danese, realised with a G+® coating for antibacterial property and aesthetic effect.

-A specially developed graphene membrane is integrated into the lining of the nordaTM 001 G+® Spike high performance trail shoes.
-Gear Patrol, the influential buying magazine, ranked nordaTM 001 the most innovative trail running shoe of 2022.
+A specially developed graphene membrane is integrated into the lining of the norda[TM] 001 G+[®] Spike high performance trail shoes.
+Gear Patrol, the influential buying magazine, ranked norda[TM] 001 the most innovative trail running shoe of 2022.